3 Patti Play Online

 3 Patti is a popular card game that originated in India, similar yet different from a game of poker.
 A 3 patti online game is played with three to six players and a 52-card deck of cards without jokers.
 Before the cards are dealt the boot amount is determined and collected from each player (the pot).
 Players are then dealt three cards face down.
 As a 3 Patti game progresses, the money in the pot increases and the winner gets to keep the pot money.
 In teen Patti, the winner is the player who remains in the game till the hand is completed and has the best hand or the highest hand as per the online 3 patti card rankings.

-3 Patti Online Playing Guide
+Guide to 3 Patti Play Online

 - Each player contributes to the boot money and receives three cards face-down.

 - Play in a 3 patti online game begins with the player next to the dealer and proceeds in a clockwise direction.

 - A player has the option to place a wager without seeing the cards (blind) or see the cards.
 Once the player chooses to view his/her cards, they have the option to ‘chaal’ or other action options based on the progress of the game.